-According to Maori Folklore, Maui the gifted, clever demigod of Polynesian mythology was responsible for fishing up the North Island of Aotearoa, New Zealand.
+According to the indigenous Maori folklore, Maui, the gifted and clever demigod of Polynesian mythology, was responsible for fishing up the North Island of Aotearoa, New Zealand.
 Maui’s brothers began to carve out pieces of the fish for themselves.
-These are now the many valleys, mountains, lakes and rocky coastlines of the North Island.
+These are now the many valleys, mountains, lakes, and rocky coastlines of the North Island.
 The South Island is the canoe from which they fished.

-Folklore aside, New Zealand is geologically simply the youngest country and the most beautiful place on earth.
-As a visitor you will be greeted with dramatic scenery with the purest natural landscapes you’ll ever experience.
+Folklore aside and simply put, New Zealand is geologically the youngest country and the most beautiful place on earth.
+As a visitor, you will be greeted with dramatic scenery with the purest natural landscapes you will ever experience.

-New Zealand is made up of two main islands with a few small islands around the two, all with incredibly diverse, unspoilt scenery.
-The subtropical forests, geologically-active regions and natural hot springs in the north to glaciers, lakes, snow-covered mountains and large flat plains in the south make New Zealand the most diverse country on earth.
-In between you will find fiords, volcanoes, thermal parks & flat plains.
+New Zealand is made up of two main islands with a few small islands around the two, all with incredibly diverse, unspoiled scenery.
+The subtropical forests, geologically-active regions, and natural hot springs in the north to glaciers, lakes, snow-covered mountains, and large flat plains in the south make New Zealand naturally and incredibly diverse.
+In between, you will find fiords, volcanoes, thermal parks & flat plains.

 All this is packed into one tiny country no bigger than all of Great Britain or Colorado state.
 No matter, New Zealand is big-hearted, big culture, big nature, and more and boasts of several global highlights that belies this amazing country’s size.